- How is endometrial cancer treated?

 Luteinizing hormone-releasing hormone agonists

 Most women with endometrial cancer have had their ovaries removed as a part of treatment.
 In others, radiation treatments have made their ovaries inactive.
 This reduces the production of estrogen and may also slow the growth of the cancer.
-Gonadotropin-releasing hormone (GNRH) agonists are a way to lower estrogen levels in women who still have functioning ovaries.
+Luteinizing hormone-releasing hormone agonists (LHRH agonists) are a way to lower estrogen levels in women who still have functioning ovaries.
 These drugs switch off estrogen production by the ovaries in women who are premenopausal.
 Examples of GNRH agonists include goserelin (Zoladex®) and leuprolide (Lupron®).
 These drugs are injected every 1 to 3 months.
 Side effects can include any of the symptoms of menopause, such as hot flashes and vaginal dryness.
 They can also cause muscle and joint aches.
 If they are taken for a long time (years), these drugs can weaken bones (sometimes leading to osteoporosis).
 These drugs are also called gonadotropin-releasing hormone (GNRH) agonists.

 Even after the ovaries are removed (or are not functioning), estrogen is still made in fat tissue.
 This becomes the body's main source of estrogen.
 Drugs called aromatase inhibitors can stop this estrogen from being formed and lower estrogen levels even further.
 Examples of aromatase inhibitors include letrozole (Femara®), anastrozole (Arimidex®), and exemestane (Aromasin®).
-These drugs are most often used to treat breast cancer, but may be helpful in the treatment of endometrial cancer.
+These drugs are most often used to treat breast cancer, but may be helpful in treating endometrial cancer, too.
 Side effects can include joint and muscle pain as well as hot flashes.
 If they are taken for a long time (years), these drugs can weaken bones (sometimes leading to osteoporosis).
 These drugs are still being studied for use in treating endometrial cancer.

 Last Medical Review: 01/12/2015